Plasma membrane: Definition, Structure, Functions, Composition

 It includes the transport of substances by diffusion osmosis and facilitated diffusion.

-(ii) Active transport –
+(ii) Active transport

-(iii) Endocytosis –
+(iii) Endocytosis

-(iv) Exocytosis –
+(iv) Exocytosis

 It expels the waste or cell secretion.

-2. Maintenance of differential Distribution of Ions –
+2. Maintenance of differential Distribution of Ions

 The plasma membrane controls and maintains the different distribution of Ions inside and outside the cell.

-For example, potassium ions are concentrated inside a living cell whereas Sodium and chloride ions are distributed outside. regardless of variation in the concentration of iron the same pattern of a symmetrical distribution across the plasma membrane always occurs.
+For example, potassium ions are concentrated inside a living cell, whereas Sodium and chloride ions are distributed outside.
+Regardless of variation in the concentration of iron, the same pattern of a symmetrical distribution across the plasma membrane always occurs.

 This unequal distribution of ions leads to a potential difference.
-This electric potential energy in all living cells is known as the membrane potential.
+This electric energy in all living cells is known as the membrane potential.

-If a cell is poisonous in such a way that it cannot produce energy molecules the different distribution of Ions is destroyed.
-The loss of metabolism destroys membrane potential. interference in membrane potential results in the loss of energy metabolism.
+If a cell is poisonous in such a way that it cannot produce energy molecules, the different distribution of Ions is destroyed.
+The loss of metabolism destroys membrane potential.
+Interference in membrane potential results in the loss of energy metabolism.

-3. Response to the environment –
+3. Response to the environment

 The plants respond to changes in their environment with the help of receptor proteins.
 These receive chemical messages from the other cells and thus help in cell recognition.
 The receptor proteins respond to hormone growth factors and neurotransmitters.

-4. Contact with neighbouring cells –
+4. Contact with neighboring cells

-5. Cell Recognition –
+5. Cell Recognition

-6. Communication between neighbouring cells –
+6. Communication between neighboring cells

 Animals communicate with the cells through gap Junctions.
-Salts, amino acids, sugar vitamins hormones, etc. pass through Gap junctions. hormones act as chemical signals between distant cells.
+Salts, amino acids, sugar, vitamins, hormones, etc., pass through Gap junctions.
+Hormones act as chemical signals between distant cells.

-7. Cellular Adhesion –
+7. Cellular Adhesion

 All cells of the body remain in close association with other cells.
 There are several types of cell contacts and adhesion.

-8. Protection –
+8. Protection

 A plasma membrane protects the cell and may be involved in a moment of cell secretion and transmission impulses.

-9. Excretion –
+9. Excretion

-Friends, if you like the given information, then share it as much as possible.
+Friends, if you like the information, share it as much as possible.

 Thank you